thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 ###### D-pad
 Set as normal

+###### Motion Sensing

 The following is for the motion sensing portion.
 This will allow you to use software to point while holding down L3/R3.

 | App             | Controller |
 | --------------- | ---------- |
 | Sideways toggle | L3         |
 | Upright toggle  | R3         |

+!!!
+Note
+	This is purely preference, you can set this however you like, but this is the easiest from what I have tried.

 #### Citra